kuzzleio/documentation-old/api-reference/source/includes/_documentController.md

 Deletes documents in the persistent data storage.

 Returns a partial error (with status 206) if one or more document can not be deleted.

+Elastisearch 5.x and above only: The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document indexation (availability using `search`).

 ## mGet